cessamutiaraa/User-Behavioral-Analysis/README.md

 The Dataset used was Uber Inc Order's data in New York City from January 2009 to June 2015 (200,000 orders/transactions) Data Features consist of order id, fare of each trip, pickup datetime, passenger count, and coordinates of pickup and drop off location.
 # Project Goals
-How to increase Uber’s order growth by 3% within a year from 2014?
+How to increase Uber’s order growth by 3% within a year from 2014? (masukin tableau graph)
 # Methodology
 ## Data Preparation & Cleaning
 Data Preparation, Outlier and Null Cleaning are fully done with Python (Google Colaboratory).